-Seagate SEDs (TOEs) use logical block addressing (LBA) to supports the user addressable non-volatile memory space from (LBA0 to LBAMax).
+Seagate SEDs use logical block addressing (LBA) to support the user addressable non-volatile memory space from LBA0 to LBAMax.
 The TOE accepts SATA or SCSI commands to read or write user data in this memory space.
 All user data in the user addressable non-volatile memory space is encrypted.

-The TOEs support a non-volatile memory space that is only available to the TOE.
+The TOE supports a non-volatile memory space that is only available to the TOE.
 It is referred to as the system area.
 The system area is used to store keys, key material and CSPs.
 There is no logical or physical access to the system area from outside of the TOE.
 The TOE accepts TCG commands to indirectly access or modify values in the system area.

-The TOEs also support a non-volatile memory space known as the TCG Data Store Tables.
+The TOE also supports a non-volatile memory space known as the TCG Data Store Tables.
 This area is not available to the user but is accessible by an administrator through access-controlled TCG commands.
-Data in the TCG Data Store tables is unencrypted.
+Data in the TCG Data Store Tables is unencrypted.
 The TOE places no restriction on what data is stored in this area.
 Guidance provides a warning that directs administrators not to store protected data in the tables.

 Seagate SEDs support subdividing user storage.
 The storage ranges are called bands.
-Each band is secured with its own authentication key and media encryption key.
-Each Band has its own key chain.
+Each band is secured with its own authentication key and DEK and has its own key chain.
 The key chain begins with a drive lock PIN-also known as a TCG PIN or authentication key.
 The drive lock PIN is used as an input to the PBKDF function to generate an intermediate key.
 This intermediate key is used as an input to the AES GCM mode function to generate an intermediate wrap key.
-This wrap key and a second plain text intermediate wrap key are used as inputs in a two step AES KW function process to wrap the media encryption key (MEK).
+On TCG Enterprise SSC devices, this wrap key and a second plain text intermediate wrap key are used as inputs in a two-step AES KW function process to wrap the media encryption key (MEK).
+On TCG Opal SSC devices operating in TCG mode, the wrap key protects a second intermediate key that is used as input to the AES KW function to wrap the MEK.
+On TCG Opal SSC devices operating in ATA Security mode, the wrap key is used as input to the AES KW function to wrap the MEK.